MTG/DeepConvSep/README.md

 The score is given in .txt files containing the name of the of the instrument and an additional suffix, e.g. 'bassoon_g.txt'.
 The format for a note in the text file is: onset, offset, midinotename , as the following example: 6.1600,6.7000,F4# .

-The code to for feature computation and training the network can be found in "examples/bach10_sourceseparation" folder.
+The code for feature computation and training the network can be found in "examples/bach10_sourceseparation" folder.

 # Separating Professionally Produced Music